Food Safety Management

 What are the responsibilities of a Certified Food Protection Manager?

 Ultimately, a CFPM is responsible for the health and safety of the customers and staff of a foodservice establishment.
-The FDA Food Code outlines the specific required knowledge and responsibilities of what the FDA refers to as a “Person-in-Charge.”
-These specific requirements include a “demonstration of knowledge” about key topics.
+The U.S. Food and Drug Administration (FDA) Food Code outlines the specific required knowledge and responsibilities of what the FDA refers to as a “Person-in-Charge.”2 These specific requirements include a “demonstration of knowledge” about key topics.

 The demonstration of knowledge component can be met by having Certified Food Protection Manager credentials, otherwise, you will have to demonstrate your knowledge by answering questions asked by the food inspector.